 - 1. You must come to all your classes.
 If you are absent from a class, you must email attendance@nzenglish.ac.nz by 11am and provide an explanation.
 If you are absent from school due to illness, you must provide a Medical Certificate.
 If you are absent for any other reason, you must provide documentation to explain your absence.
-If you have any questions about this speak to Student Welfare Officer. - Arrive on time at 9am and stay for the entire class.
+If you have any questions about this speak to Student Welfare Officer. - 2.
+Arrive on time and stay for the entire class.
 Unsatisfactory attendance will lead to your course being terminated and immigration being informed.
 If your attendance is unsatisfactory the student service officer will speak with you about how to improve it. - 3.
 You must not use illegal drugs or drink alcohol at school or come to school under the influence of drugs or alcohol. - 4.
 You must not hurt any member of staff or student. - 5.
 You must obey New Zealand law while at school. - 6.
 You must participate in class.
 Your teacher may make you leave the class if you do not which will affect your attendance.
 No sleeping in class. - 7.
 Address your teacher and classmates respectfully. - 8.
-You must not cheat on any test or assessment.
-You will receive a zero grade if you are caught cheating. - 9.
+You must not cheat on any test or assessment. - 9.
 You must follow any instructions your teacher gives you. - 10.
 You must not drive without valid driving license.